-Italy earthquake: Rescuer describes joy of pulling girl from rubble
+Italy earthquake: More than 2,000 forced to live in camps

 He and his aunt called out to the woman to move a finger if she could hear them.

-Destruction of cultural heritage
+Destruction of heritage

 Central Italy is home to many historic buildings, which are the backbone of the region's tourism industry.